 Print-friendly Course Description and Outline

-This workshop, created in 2002, is a forum for auditors from small audit shops to discuss their challenges/opportunities and share their leading practices.
-Auditors from large (7-10 auditors), medium (3-6 auditors) and small (2 or fewer auditors) small audit shops have attended.
+This workshop is a forum for auditors from small audit shops to discuss their challenges/opportunities and share their leading practices.
+Auditors from large (7-10 auditors), medium (3-6 auditors), and small (2 or fewer auditors) audit shops have attended.

 At the beginning of the workshop, participants’ interests and needs will be discussed and used to customize the program.
 Ultimately, this highly participative session will help participants deal with challenging issues, take advantage of potential opportunities, and identify a manageable number of practical action items to improve their small audit shop's capability.